zeenfts/twitter-kafka-stream/README.md

 # twitter-kafka-stream
-Consume Tweet "Kaesang" using Kafka Basic Component from Twitter API.
+Consume Tweet with Keyword "Kaesang" using Kafka Basic Component from Twitter API.

 Info:
 1. `docker compose up` and see the log on terminal.